 3 hours each semester.
 ART 101 is an introduction to materials, techniques and theory related to two-dimensional design.
 ART 102 focuses on three-dimensional design.
 Hands-on projects are the primary learning mode.
-ART 101 may be taken as an alternative to Survey of Art in meeting the general education requirement.

 ART 111, 112 Drawing

 3 hours each semester.
 This course is a study of materials, methods and techniques used for drawing with pencil, ink, charcoal and other drawing media.
 ART 111 may be taken as an alternative to GED 220 Survey of Art in meeting the general education requirement.
 ART 111 is a prerequisite for ART 112.